Al Ain: Oases and Aflaj

 The city's wāḥāt (وَاحَات) are known for their underground irrigation system (falaj or qanāt) that brings water from boreholes to water farms and palm trees.
 Falaj irrigation is an ancient system dating back thousands of years, and is used widely in Oman, the UAE, China, Iran and other countries.
 There are seven oases here.
 The largest is Al Ain Oasis, near Old Sarooj, and the smallest is Al-Jahili Oasis.
 The rest are Al Qattara, Al-Muʿtaredh, Al-Jimi, Al-Muwaiji, and Hili.

-Examples of aflaj include Falaj Hazza, which is named after Sheikh Zayed's elder brother, Hazza bin Sultan Al Nahyan, and has a district named after it.
+Examples of aflaj include Falaj Hazza, which is named after Sheikh Zayed's elder brother, Hazza bin Sultan Al Nahyan, and has a district in Al Ain named after it.

 Infrastructure

 The city is known for its combination of modern and pre-modern buildings.
 The latter offer an insight into the city's and country's cultural heritage.
 The city used to have roundabouts in every intersection but recently these have been replaced by traffic signals.